 All adult volunteers (18 years of age or older), both VFES volunteers and PTO volunteers, must comply with the DHS clearance requirements.
 This includes parents and legal guardians who volunteer in the school, at special events, on field trips or as a half-day activity chaperone.
-No adult will be eligible to volunteer in any capacity until VFES Human Resources has received the following documents (dated within the last 12 months).
+No adult will be eligible to volunteer in any capacity until

+VFES Human Resources has received the following documents (dated within the last 12 months).
 Documents must be updated every five years:

-- PA Access to Criminal History (PATCH) from the Pennsylvania State Police - PA Child Abuse History Clearance from the Pennsylvania Department of Human Services - A FBI fingerprint-based Federal Criminal History from the Pennsylvania State Police and Pennsylvania Department of Education is required if the volunteer has lived outside Pennsylvania at any time during the last 10 years building where VFES Human Resources will make a copy of each clearance to retain on file.
+- PA Access to Criminal History (PATCH) from the Pennsylvania State Police - PA Child Abuse History Clearance from the Pennsylvania Department of Human Services - A FBI fingerprint-based Federal Criminal History from the Pennsylvania State Police and Pennsylvania Department of Education is required if the volunteer has lived outside Pennsylvania at any time during the last 10 years

+When an adult interested in volunteering has obtained the required clearances, he or she must bring the original of each clearance to the VFES Central Administration building where VFES Human Resources will make a copy of each clearance to retain on file.
 The adult also will be required to sign a disclaimer form affirming there are no charges pending that would prohibit selection as a volunteer.
 The VFES Human Resources office is open Monday through Friday, 8:00 am - 4:00 pm.
 To schedule an appointment, please call 610.296.6725 x161.